sbriggs-wtc/get_next_line/README.md

-A program that reads input from a file descriptor
+A C program that reads input from a file descriptor